The Internal Hostage: Paying the Ransom to Finally be Seen

 Real power is in the deep knowing of my own inherent value.

-My power isn’t a utility just to survive.
+My power isn’t a utility just to survive anymore.
 It’s a way of taking up space for myself and showing others how it can be done.

-It’s a daily practice of integration.
-I have moments when old beliefs flare up but I don’t get sucked into the void anymore.
-I have more compassion in these moments when I notice it.
+I have moments when old beliefs flare up, but I don’t get sucked into the void anymore.
+I have more compassion in those moments when I notice them; it’s a daily practice of integration.
 It helps when you have friends who can lovingly remind you it’s okay.

 All of this because I took a wild chance saying YES to a business intensive, on a random sunny weekday afternoon, standing in my kitchen.